 Cellars

 Repair category -

-Notes Not Applicable.
+Notes Not applicable.

 Electricity

-Repair category 1
+Repair category 2

-Notes It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
+Notes The electrical installation is now of an older style.
+It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
-It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IEE regulations.
+It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.

 Gas

 Repair category 1

-Notes Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
+Notes Not tested.
+Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
 It is assumed that gas appliances comply with relevant regulations.

-Water, plumbing and bathroom fittings
+F Water, plumbing and bathroom fittings

 Repair category 1

 Notes No significant defects evident.

-Heating and hot water Repair category 1 Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
+Heating and hot water Repair category 1 Notes Some of the radiators within the property are of an older installation.
+It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
 It is assumed that the central heating system has been properly installed and maintained to meet with all relevant regulations, particularly in respect of flue and ventilation requirements.
-Boilers and central heating systems should be tested and serviced by a Gas Saferegistered engineer on an annual basis to ensure their safe and efficient operation.
+Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.